Academic Support

 As a UWW Interdisciplinary Studies student you have access to the UMass Libraries—the largest publicly-funded library in New England.
 The UMass Libraries provide a wealth of online and on-site resources, technology, expert staff, and a range of services to support students.

-Learn about the library services and resources available to support you as a UMass Amherst student.
+Learn about all the library services and resources available to support you as a UMass Amherst student, and explore a guide to services for off-campus users.

 Last minute citation help?
 Need help with research?
 Ask a Librarian!
 You can send email or chat with the library Monday–Friday.